 In this article, we’ll explain the Mitsubishi Diamond Care Protection Plan and highlight a few of the best extended car warranty options on the market.
 When shopping for extended coverage, it’s smart to get multiple quotes for your vehicle to find the best rates and learn about each company’s customer service.

-Mitsubishi Extended Warranty Coverage
+Mitsubishi Extended Warranty: Coverage

-Do I Need An Extended Warranty?
+Do I Need A Mitsubishi Extended Warranty?

 There are a lot of factors to consider when deciding whether you should get an extended warranty.
 Extended warranties are a separate purchase from your new or used vehicle and will require you to pay a one-time or monthly premium.

 All cars inevitably break down, and repairs can be extremely expensive.
 RepairPal puts the average annual repair cost of a Mitsubishi at $535, which is below the industry average of $652.
 Of course, your repair costs could be much higher if a major component breaks.